Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 3. OCI-R (Total)

-obsessive compulsive inventory revised, is used to measure the obsessive compulsive symptoms and has 6 sub-scales
+obsessive compulsive inventory revised, is used to measure the OCD symptoms across 6 different sub-scales washing, checking, neutralizing, obsessing, ordering and hoarding.

 ![plot_3](plots/three.png)

-people with both anxiety and depression symptoms reached to scores up to 66, whereas people with anxiety symptoms only has a maximum of 59 on the OCIR scale
+people with both anxiety and depression symptoms reached to scores up to 66, whereas people with anxiety symptoms only had a maximum of 59 on the OCIR scale.

 ### 4. OCI-R (Hoarding subscale)

-the OCI-R HOARDING is one of the OCIR sub-scales
+the OCI-R HOARDING is one of the OCI-R sub-scales

 ![plot_4](plots/four.png)